olly - Fotolia

 Research weather and climate events

 First, be sure to include weather- and climate-based events when performing a risk assessment.
 The National Weather Service and National Oceanic and Atmospheric Administration can provide extensive historical data on weather and climate conditions for the continental United States.
-And, of course, use your own experience -- as well as your fellow employees' expertise -- from being in a specific area as part of your BC/DR plan research.
+And, of course, use your own experience -- as well as your fellow employees' expertise -- from being in a specific area as part of your natural disaster recovery plan research.

 Next, when performing a business impact analysis, identify the mission-critical functions, data and personnel needed to sustain your organization; analyze the historical climate data; and identify situations that could damage your key business assets.